Introducing 'SWITRS to SQLite'

 This will run for a while (about an hour on my ancient desktop) and produce a SQLite3 file named

-Now that we have the SQLite file, let us make a map of all recorded accidents.
-We load the file and select all accidents with GPS coordinates as follows:
+Now that we have the SQLite file, let us make a map of all recorded crashes.
+We load the file and select all incidents with GPS coordinates as follows:

 import pandas as pd import sqlite3 # Read sqlite query results into a pandas DataFrame with sqlite3.connect("./switrs.sqlite3") as con: query = ( "SELECT Latitude, Longitude " "FROM Collision AS C " "WHERE Latitude IS NOT NULL AND Longitude IS NOT NULL" ) # Construct a Dataframe from the results df = pd.read_sql_query(query, con)